GIRISARAN-A/PEP-2026-POC/Wireshark-challenges/Task-5-pcapng/README.md

 7. Decrypted the reconstructed blob using AES-CBC with the recovered key and IV.
 8. The decrypted output was a PNG image containing the flag.

----

-# Only necessary screenshots

-Take these for the writeup:

-## 1. Wireshark main packet view

-Show the overall capture.

-## 2. UDP packet with readable text + Base64

-Show where the encoded string appears.

-## 3. Base64 decode result

-Show the key and IV recovery.

-## 4. ICMP filtered view

-Show many ICMP packets between the two hosts.

-## 5. ICMP packet bytes pane

-Show that ICMP contains binary payload.

-## 6. Decryption script/output

-Show the recovered PNG creation.

-## 7. Final image with flag

-This is the proof.

----

-# Very simple explanation for beginner

-This challenge works like this:

-* **UDP** gives you the **decryption secret**
-* **ICMP** carries the **encrypted hidden file**
-* combine ICMP payloads
-* decrypt using the UDP values
-* get the image